Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 Does pausing updates stop Windows Defender?

-No. Even if you pause major feature and cumulative updates for 20 years, Windows Security (Defender) will still continue to download critical virus definitions in the background to keep you safe from malware.
+No, it does not.
+Even if you pause major feature and cumulative updates for 20 years, Windows Security (Defender) operates on a separate schedule.
+It will still continue to download critical virus definitions in the background to keep you safe from malware.

 Will this work on both Windows 10 and Windows 11?

 Yes!
-The UX\Settings registry path and the FlightSettingsMaxPauseDays DWORD function exactly the same on both operating systems, including the latest 23H2 and 24H2 builds.
+The UX\Settings registry path and the FlightSettingsMaxPauseDays DWORD function exactly the same on both operating systems.
+This includes the latest 23H2 and 24H2 builds.

 Can I still force an update if I want to?

 Absolutely.
-Even with the pause active, you can go into your Windows Update settings at any time and click the “Resume updates” or “Check for updates” button to override the pause and download the latest patches immediately.
+Even with the pause active, you are still fully in control of your system.
+You can go into your Windows Update settings at any time and click the “Resume updates” or “Check for updates” button to override the pause and download the latest patches immediately.

 For additional training resources, check out our online IT training courses.